desmos-labs/desmos-contracts/docs/architecture/adr-006-poap-v2.md

 The admin of the contract should be allowed to perform the following:

 1. Update the POAP-related limitations (transferability, mintability).
-2. Update the associated event data.
+2. Mint POAPs for other users.

 ## Consequences